Contact Us

 D19S433 | 12, 15 | 15, 18 | 12, 15 | 0.786 |

 With this data, the probability of paternity becomes 0%.
 The alleged father is not the child's biological father.
-The biological mother must match the chlid at all locations.
+The biological mother must match the child at all locations.
 We can see that this alleged father does not truly match the child's markers that must have come from the child's true biological father.
 In some places where he appeared to match the child's markers, the markers clearly come from the biological mother.

 Note that there are still some matches between the alleged father and child.
-If this alleged father is truly the biological father, he must match at all locations (almost any two people will have at least some matches, but a father-child relationship will show matches at all locations).
+If this alleged father is truly the biological father, he must match at allocations (almost any two people will have at least some matches, but a father-child relationship will show matches at all locations).
 Even a few mismatches can be enough to exclude the alleged father from being the child's biological father.
 In this case, DNA testing the biological mother turns an inconclusive result to a definite "no" - this alleged father cannot be the child's biological father.

-IMPORTANT: Including the biological mother in any DNA test, even grandparent or sibling DNA testing, similarly strengthens the DNA test results probabilities.
+IMPORTANT: Including the biological mother in any DNA test, even grandparent or sibling DNA testing, similarly strengthens the DNA test results probabilities.With Paternity testing thanks to the extended markers DNA Worldwide test - you no longer need to.